 There are many distributed streaming frameworks available today for processing large amounts of streaming data in real time.
 Such systems are largely designed and optimized for commodity hardware and clouds.
-Apache Storm [29] was one of the popular early systems developed for processing streaming data.
-Apache Heron1 [19] is similar to Storm with a new architecture for streaming data processing.
+Apache Storm [1] was one of the most popular early systems developed for processing streaming data.
+Twitter Heron [2] is a next-generation version of Storm with an improved architecture for large-scale data processing.
 It features a hybrid design with some of the performance-critical parts written in C++ and others written in Java.
-This architecture allows the integration of high performance enhancements directly rather than going through native wrappers such as Java Native Interface(JNI).
-When these systems are deployed on clusters that include high performance interconnects, they need to use an TCP interface to high performance interconnect which doesn't perform as well as a native implementation.
+This architecture allows the integration of high performance enhancements naively rather than going through native wrappers such as JNI.
+This work take advantage of these architectural enhancements to integrate high performance interconnects naively to Heron to accelerate its communications.